-- The PHA will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding.
-The PHA will verify this preference using the PHA's termination records. - The PHA will offer a preference to any family that is homeless as defined by most current HUD regulations.
-The PHA will verify homelessness through one of the following: - ✤ Letter from an Emergency Shelter - For those sleeping in a place not fit for human habitation (i.e., car, camp, park) a letter or documentation from a police department, social service worker, or other case worker knowledgeable of the living conditions proving homeless.

-- Letter or eviction notice, with subsequent court hearing information from individual family member or another person (landlord) documenting the individual is in immediate danger of becoming homeless (i.e., eviction) within 14 days - The PHA will offer a preference to any family that is currently in a Domestic Violence Shelter as verified by a letter from the shelter. - The PHA will offer a preference to any family that is currently a resident of a Federally Declared Natural Disaster Area as verified by a FEMA issued disaster number. - The PHA will offer a preference to any family that is currently a resident of a State Declared Natural Disaster Area as verified by a SEMA issued disaster number.
+- ❖ The PHA will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding.
+The PHA will verify this preference using the PHA's termination records. - ❖ The PHA will offer a preference to any family that is homeless as defined by most current HUD regulations.
+The PHA will verify homelessness through one of the following: - Letter from an Emergency Shelter - ❖ For those sleeping in a place not fit for human habitation (i.e., car, camp, park) a letter or documentation from a police department, social service worker, or other case worker knowledgeable of the living conditions proving homeless. - ❖ Letter or eviction notice, with subsequent court hearing information from individual family member or another person (landlord) documenting the individual is in immediate danger of becoming homeless (i.e., eviction) within 14 days. - ❖ Proof that someone is trading sex for housing or is being trafficked. - ❖ The PHA will offer a preference to any family that is currently in a Domestic Violence Shelter as verified by a letter from the shelter. - ❖ Proof that someone left home due to financial abuse or threats of abuse and have no safe, alternative housing. - ❖ The PHA will offer a preference to any family that is currently a resident of a Federally Declared Natural Disaster Area as verified by a FEMA issued disaster number. - ❖ The PHA will offer a preference to any family that is currently a resident of a State Declared Natural Disaster Area as verified by a SEMA issued disaster number.